 According to Dr. DeTata, 35 is the starting point for advanced maternal age.

-For many reasons, women may delay having a baby to an older age, and this is becoming more popular.
-Celebrity stories in the media can make it seem common and easy to have a baby.
-Advances in infertility treatments, and the ability to save eggs makes it easier for women 40 and over to get pregnant.
+“For many reasons, people delay having a baby to an older age, and this is becoming more popular.
+Celebrity stories in the media can make it seem common and easy to have a baby after 35 or even many years later.
+Advances in infertility treatments and the ability to save eggs and embryos make it easier to get pregnant after 40.”